Anandbk03/Keylogger-Project/README.md

 4. The script will generate an encrypted version of your Gmail email and app password, which will be used in the main script (script.py).

 ## Step 4: Running the Keylogger
-1.Once your credentials are encrypted, you are ready to run the keylogger:
+1. Once your credentials are encrypted, you are ready to run the keylogger.
-2.Open script.py and replace the placeholders with the encrypted credentials generated in Step 3.
+2. Open script.py and replace the placeholders with the encrypted credentials generated in Step 3.
-3.Run the script.py file.
+3. Run the script.py file.
 The keylogger will start and begin capturing keystrokes and sending the same through mail.